-Everything I've seen out of our current administration, and even out of many republicans, is ideas of how to put off balancing the budget until another year.
+Everything I've seen out of our congressmen both democrat and republican is ideas of how to put off balancing the budget until another year.
 The idea here is to convince people they are doing something when actually they haven't made any real progress in balancing the budget.
 They argue endlessly over spending cuts in the range of 50 billion, when our deficit is 1300 billion.
 All we end up with is promises that some time in the future they will make big spending cuts, with no details about where those cuts will come from.
 This is so the current politicians can pretend to do something while not risking the unpopularity of actually proposing to cut spending on some specific program.

 Here are some simple and common sense steps we can take to fix our debt crisis.